zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding.md

 The Azure Portal should frame the extension URL, as specified in [portalfx-extensions-developerInit-procedure.md](portalfx-extensions-developerInit-procedure.md) and [portalfx-extensions-key-components.md](portalfx-extensions-key-components.md).
 Also see [#console-error-messages](#console-error-messages).

 * * *

+<a name="portal-extensions-for-developers-status-codes-and-error-messages-timed-out"></a>
+### Timed Out

+ERROR: The extension failed to load after the predefined timeout, which is currently 40 seconds.

+SOLUTION: Scan the errors to see if there are any other relevant error messages during the time frame of the failure.

+* * *

+<a name="portal-extensions-for-developers-status-codes-and-error-messages-too-many-bootgets"></a>
+### Too Many BootGets

+ERROR: The extension tried to send the bootGet message to request for Fx scripts multiple times.
+The error should specify the number of times it refreshed before the extension was disabled.

+SOLUTION:  Scan the errors to see if there are any other relevant error messages during the time frame of the failure.

+* * *

+<a name="portal-extensions-for-developers-status-codes-and-error-messages-too-many-refreshes"></a>
+### Too Many Refreshes

+ERROR: The extension tried  to reload itself within the IFrame multiple times.
+The error should specify the number of times it refreshed before the extension was disabled.

+SOLUTION: Scan the errors to see if there are any other relevant error messages during the time frame of the failure.

+* * *

 <a name="portal-extensions-for-developers-best-practices"></a>